 According to the definition given in the chapter 4.3.1.2 Terms definition: global vs. local communication and dissemination, the main goal of dissemination is to ensure the broadest possible impact of the RESCCUE project by transferring its achievements and results.
 When speaking about dissemination, it is usually referred, on the one hand, to the materials, such as scientific papers, posters, presentations and, on the other hand, to the activities, mainly events.
 In order to achieve an expected impact, all the RESCCUE partners during the lifetime of the project will disseminate principal outputs on these two routes mentioned above.
-In order to ensure an aligned, effective and efficient dissemination, some procedures and best practices guidelines have been established and are described subsequently.
+To achieve an aligned, effective and efficient dissemination, some procedures and best practices guidelines have been established and are described subsequently.

-4.3.5.2.1 Dissemination materials: procedures, guiding principles and authorship issues
+4.3.5.2.1 Procedures, guiding principles and authorship issues